athoobj/employee-leave-attendance-final-project/README.md

 - End Date
 - Reason

-Drop-down values are loaded dynamically from the backend.
+Employee and Leave Type options are loaded dynamically from backend services.

-Leave types are not hardcoded inside the Angular component.
+Values are not replaced with static mock arrays.

 ---

-# Reactive Form Validation
+# Form Validation

-The Leave Request form contains front-end validation matching the domain requirements.
+The Leave Request form contains front-end validation aligned with the backend/domain rules.

 Validation includes:

+- Required Employee
+- Required Leave Type
+- Required Start Date
-- Required fields
+- Required End Date
-- White-space validation where required
-- Maximum reason length
+- Maximum Reason length
-- Date validation
 - Date range validation
 - Backend validation errors

-A custom cross-field validator verifies that:
+A custom cross-field validator verifies:

 ```text
 End Date >= Start Date
 ```

-Validation messages are displayed to the user.
+Validation messages are displayed near the corresponding fields.

 The submit button remains disabled while:

 - The form is invalid
-- A request is being submitted
+- A submission is already in progress

+Validation errors returned by the backend are also displayed.

 Front-end validation does not replace backend validation.